narusas/nexus-sync/README.md

 # nexus-sync
-Sync between two nexus repositories
+Sync between two sonatype nexus repositories

 Until nexu 2, All maven artifact is just file and folder, so Whenever I want to sync to nexus, just copy or upload `storage` folder.
 But  nexus 3 stores artifact into DB.
 So only sync option is call web API, sadly.